paranoidai/Fairface-Recognition-Solution/README.md

     ```

 4. Multi-step fine-tune the above Softmax model .
-Download the trainging set [fairface](http://chalearnlap.cvc.uab.es/dataset/36/description/) and then  build a binary face dataset from it.
-Please refer to data_process/face2rec2.py, then you can run
+Download the trainging set [fairface](http://chalearnlap.cvc.uab.es/dataset/36/description/) and then  build a binary face dataset from it, then you can run
     ```Shell
     ./fairface_finetune.sh
     ```